-UNC School of Media and Journalism Assistant Professor Steven King has been awarded the University’s prestigious C. Felix Harvey award for his work on “Adventure Squad,” an augmented reality video game that keeps hospitalized pediatric patients mobile and empowered, all while turning them into the “superheroes” of their story.
+UNC Hussman School of Journalism and Media Assistant Professor Steven King has been awarded the University’s prestigious C. Felix Harvey award for his work on “Adventure Squad,” an augmented reality video game that keeps hospitalized pediatric patients mobile and empowered, all while turning them into the “superheroes” of their story.

 “Augmented reality has a great ability to help people, and I think a lot of people in the medical field are starting to see that,” said King, who relishes any chance to leverage an emerging technology for social good.